gengojs/gengojs-default-header/README.md

 }
 ```

-For more documentation, visit the [GitHub page](https://github.com/iwatakeshi/gengojs-accept).
+For more documentation on gengojs-accept, visit the [GitHub page](https://github.com/iwatakeshi/gengojs-accept).

 ## Dependencies